Popular: Combe Martin History | Hunting the Earl of Rone | Silver Mining | Combe Martin Museum | Local Map |

 Given the strategic location of the hillfort at Countisbury, which is described as having steep natural defences, it can be inferred that access to water might have been limited, particularly from the east where the siege was focused.

-The Saxons would have needed to rely on any available water within the fort itself, or potentially draw from nearby streams or springs which are present today (National Trust).
-The East Lyn River runs to the south of Countisbury and could be a significant source of water.
-Its proximity makes it a likely candidate for fresh water.
+The West Saxons would have needed to rely on any available food and water within Cynwit fort itself, or potentially draw water from nearby streams or springs which are present today (National Trust).
+The East Lyn River runs to the south of Countisbury and flows through the East Lyn Valley.

-Analysing the etymology: Countisbury (Contesberie, Domesday Book; Cuntesberia 1178 Pipe Rolls; -bir 1200, Curia Regis rolls.
-Cantebire, 1228 Feet of Fines).
-This suggests that Countisbury is Asser's arx Cynuit or Cynwit, stated to be a fort.
+Analysing the etymology for Countisbury: Contesberie, Domesday Book; Cuntesberia 1178 Pipe Rolls; -bir 1200, Curia Regis rolls.
+Cantebire, 1228 Feet of Fines (EPNS).
+Further analysis builds a case for Countisbury being Asser's arx Cynuit or Cynwit, stated to be a fort in chronicles and archaeology.

 Cynuit is identical with COUND and KENNET and with Cynwyd in Wales, but the name here refers to a hill, whose name (Cunétié or Cunétid) seems to be derived from the base kuno - ‘high’ in Welsh cwn.